Commando Ninja: Production

-Benjamin Combes is a French filmmaker who has spent over a decade directing video game trailers and independent short films.
-In 2016, he wrote the script for Commando Ninja and spent US$5,000 on producing and shooting footage with his friends.
+In 2016 Benjamin Combes wrote the script for Commando Ninja and spent US$5,000 on producing and shooting footage with his friends.
 Combes was heavily inspired by his two favorite childhood films: Commando and American Ninja, as well as the 2011 film Drive and the 2013 video game Far Cry 3: Blood Dragon.

 Casting

 After doing a small casting call on a local Facebook group, Combes discovered bodybuilder Eric Carlesi and film memorabilia collector Philippe Allier and cast them as John Hunter and Leeroy Hopkins, respectively.
-In addition, he cast his former film schoolteacher Olivier Dobremel and Stéphane Asensio, both of whom starred in Combes' Half-Life fan film.
-Combes brought in his niece Anaëlle Rincent for the role of John's daughter Jenny.
+In addition, he cast his former film schoolteacher Olivier Dobremel and Stéphane Asensio, Combes brought in his niece Anaëlle Rincent for the role of John's daughter Jenny.
 Martial arts instructor Thyra Hann Phonephet was cast as Yin Sensei after Combes saw some of his works in indie films.

 Filming

 Commando Ninja was shot in Montpellier, France from 2016 to 2018.
 In contrast to Kung Fury, which relied on using a digital sound stage, the film used real sets and practical special effects.
-The stunts were choreographed by Antony Cinturino, who previously worked on Combes' Half-Life fan film.
+The stunts were choreographed by Antony Cinturino.
 The kidnapping scene was shot at Combes' aunt's house, as it had similar architecture to American houses and the attic had 1980s carpeting.
 A swamp and a river outside Montpellier were used as stand-ins for the Vietnam War scenes.
 Combes' family wine distillery was used to portray the Los Angeles warehouse scene.
 The post-apocalyptic wasteland scene was shot at a bauxite quarry south of Montpellier.

 The Val Verde assault scene was shot at Asensio's stepfather's winemaking villa in southern France.
 Filming the scene took three years, as the crew could only shoot during the summer and the vegetation in the background changed constantly.
 Because of this, Combes had to digitally alter the backgrounds shot during the fall to match those shot in the summer.
 Carlesi's hair length changed considerably during filming, but Combes kept that inconsistency in the film as a tribute to Samurai Cop, where Matt Hannon was forced to wear a wig for reshoots.